awltux/add-virtualbox-guest-additions-to-centos-vagrantbox/README.md

 When using Varant on Windows, the centos/7 vagrant-box for virtualbox doesnt include the virtualbox guest additions.

-This makes sense since each vagrant user could be uisng a different version of virtualbox so hard baking a version of the guest additions would only fit a handful of users needs.
+This makes sense since each vagrant user could be using a different version of virtualbox; so hard baking a version of the guest additions would only fit a handful of users needs.
+Also, the centos/7 vagrant box is regularly updated with security patches; so this process would be an overhead.

+Also (I suspect) the centos/7 image is currently clean of hypervisor specific code.

 # Solution
 This Vagrantfile creates a new vagrant box for virtualbox that has the